 I never knew I had a kid’s book in me.

 I’ve always been drawn to visual storytelling, but in a different way.
-I wrote funny greeting cards for 22 years and I’ve been writing my syndicated comic strip for over a decade.
-Its storylines are brief little snippets of life, and it showcases my current role as a working mom.
+I wrote funny greeting cards for 22 years and a syndicated comic strip for almost 14.
+Its storylines were brief little snippets of life, and it showcased my current role as a working mom.

-Then a few years ago I had a conversation with a cartoonist friend who writes best-selling middle grade novels.
+But a while back I had a conversation with a cartoonist friend who writes bestselling middle grade novels.
 He thought I could do it, too.
 I mulled it over for a while, and then I said to myself (working from home, I do this a lot), “Why not?”

 So I started writing Emmie.
 I did it without an outline or a clear idea of what the story would entail.
 This is weird because goes against my type A nature.
 I’m not sure how, but eventually it gelled.

 Don’t get me wrong.
 It was hard and I often struggled with plot and character development.
 But I quickly grew to love long-form storytelling and its catharsis.
 It brought my 13-year-old self back to the surface.
 Not that I really wanted to see her again, but there she was.

 Like Emmie, I, too, was a shy and introverted kid who would rather communicate with a pencil and sketchbook.
 It gave me the tiny bit of approval that I desperately sought from my peers.
 It made me stand out when I couldn’t otherwise.
 It also gave me reprieve from a boring and sometimes hostile world…especially since my inner world was so much more exciting and (surprise!) things would go my way.